hainayanda/iOSNativefier/README.md

 ---
 ## Contribute
-We would love you for the contribution to **iOSEatr**, just contact me to nayanda1@outlook.com or just pull request
+We would love you for the contribution to **iOSNativefier**, just contact me to nayanda1@outlook.com or just pull request